tbernacchi/terraform-gcp/terraform/postgresql/README.md

 ```
 After a couple of minutes you'll have a HA PostgreSQL database deployed on your GCP VPC network.

-Take note of the IP address the output will print on the screen, we're going to use that IP address on the `conf.toml` file.
+Take note of all the sensitive information that will print on the screen, we're going to use those on the `conf.toml` file.